trizen/raku-rosettacode/programming_tasks/F/Find_first_and_last_set_bit_of_a_long_integer.md

 # [Find first and last set bit of a long integer][1]

-Perl 6 integers are arbitrary sized, and the lsb and msb methods are built-in.
+Raku integers are arbitrary sized, and the lsb and msb methods are built-in.

 ```perl
 sub table ($base,$power) {